Abhishek-Birada/javascript/README.md

 array              "object"
 object             "object"
 function           "function"

+100000 can be written as 1_00_000, it's just a syntactic sugar or a way of writing in js.

+e stands for 10
+ex : 2e2 // 2*10^2 == 2*100 == 200
+ex : 2e-2 // 2*10^(-2) == 2/100 == 0.02

+octal number : base 8 and numbers from 0 to 7
+ex : 0o2

+hexadecimal number : base 16 and numbers from 0 to 15 ( 10 to 15 are represented from A to F)
+ex : 0x123f

+binary number : base 2 and numbers from 0 to 1
+ex : 0b111

+In JavaScript, non-primitive values are stored and copied by reference (pointer to address ).
+When you assign or pass them, the reference (memory address) is copied, not the actual object.

 Non Primitive Datatypes : Arrays, objects, functions etc // Non Primitive Datatypes are passed as reference that means if we change value of one variable the value also gets changed in another variable unlike primitive datatypes . example : let a = 10
 				let b = a // b = 10
     				b = 9 // here b value changes but a value doesn't change